dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 For me, the answer is obvious:

-> **I want a debug track where the service slices are the base, and all of the business logic inside of these services are included**.
+> **I want a debug track where the service slices sit at the base of the debug track, and all of the business logic of these services is included**.

 #### Striving for perfection